As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Limestone is popular with fossil hunters because it contains so many fossil deposits.
 It can also have larger crystals of calcite and calcite-filled geodes.

-Calcite can be clear, white, gray, yellow, blue, orange, violet, brown, or even black.
+Calcite can be clear, white, gray, yellow, blue, orange, violet, brown, or black.
 The river that flows through the Blue Spring Caverns in Indiana is the longest underground river in the United States.

 Shale